wkumari/draft-wkumari-dnsop-alt-tld/README.md

    From -07.1 to -07.2 (Github point release):

+Kumari & Hoffman          Expires 17 June 2023                  [Page 8]

+Internet-Draft               Reserve ALT TLD               December 2022

    *  Reverted the <TBD> string (at request of chairs).

    *  Added an editors note explaining the above.

    *  Removed some more background, editorializing, etc.

-Kumari & Hoffman        Expires 20 February 2023                [Page 7]

-Internet-Draft               Reserve ALT TLD                 August 2022

    From -06 to -07.1 (https://github.com/wkumari/draft-wkumari-dnsop-
    alt-tld/tree/7988fcf06100f7a17f21e6993b781690b5774472):